INSM-TUM/Scylla-Plugin--SOPA/README.md

 # BearCrow
-Simulate models with sustainability info, process and visualize the simulation results.
+Simulate models with sustainability info, and process and visualize the simulation results.

 ## ℹ️ About
-The plugin works by extending Scylla, a business process simulator, by processing sustainability information of a business process, passing it through the Scylla simulation and outputs data insights.
+The plugin works by extending Scylla, a business process simulator, by processing sustainability information of a business process, passing it through the Scylla simulation, and outputs data insights.
-### Why sustainability information important?
+### Why is sustainability information important?
-Provides insights to the environmental impact of business processes/activities.
+Provides insights into the environmental impact of business processes/activities.
 ### What is Cost Driver?
 Cost Driver is the term used to describe the cost of an activity.
-### What is Cost Variant?
+### What is the Cost Variant?
 Cost variants govern what specific combinations of concretizations can occur during individual process instances based on the environmental cost driver hierarchy — in other words, what sets of concrete environmental cost drivers can, during process execution, take the place of the abstract environmental cost drivers during activity execution.
-### What is LCA Scores?
+### What are LCA Scores?
 A quantified score of environmental impacts associated with the life cycle of a commercial product.
 ## 🎯Objective
 Whilst the concern for the world’s ecosystem seems to grow, industries need to measure how much their business processes have an impact on the environment.
 Thus, considering the environmental impacts of business processes has become an important factor that needs to be considered.
 Business process model and notation (BPMN) has been introduced to organizations to allow them to construct models of their business processes.
 Within this business process exist activities that contain further information about the activity itself.
-Scylla is a BPMN simulator being used in the case, the plugin is an extension of Scylla by dealing with those additional sustainability infos.
+Scylla is a BPMN simulator being used in the case, the plugin is an extension of Scylla by dealing with the additional sustainability info.

 More information can be found in our [report]().
 ### 🛠️ How to run it?